kaityo256/sdouble/README.md

 }
 ```

-And here is the expected results.
+And here is the results.

 ```txt
 Mean and standard deviation